ebastler/ssh-helper/README.md

 # ssh-helper - a small console frontend for ~/.ssh/config
 This application consists of a simple shell skript, which polls your ~/.ssh/config (or wherever your config may lie, path can be changed in one of the first lines), lists all hosts and then offers a prompt to select the desired host by typing a number.
-It may not be not the first and definitely not the last application created for this usecase, but it's slim, and does its job.
+It may not be the first and definitely not the last application created for this usecase, but it's slim, and does its job.

 ### Prerequisites
 - openssh